AJStrizzy/Space-Invaders/README.md

 # Space-Invaders
 Shoot down aliens in space
-## How to play on your browser
-Go to ajstrizzy.github.io (online hosted version is currently bugged, only playable through cloning to your local system)
 ## Steps to install on local computer
 1. Go to [repo](https://github.com/AJStrizzy/space-invaders) on Github profile
 2. `fork` and `clone` repo